chuckhu4n9/iispowershell/README.md

 ### Installation

-Download the script files and copy them into a folder with correct access and permission.
+Download the [script file](https://github.com/chuckhu4n9/iispowershell/blob/0f7a04902746da25aad267ece830b376ea1d6073/s3IISLogParser.ps1) and copy them into a folder with correct access and permission.
 Navigate to the folder in PowerShell and execute:

 ```
 . .\s3IISLogParser.ps1